 If the entire internet relies on these protocols, one would expect these protocols to extract value (read: make money).
 However, that hasn’t happened.
 Instead, the applications built on top of these protocols have made all the money.
-Google, Facebook and Amazon can’t exist without TCP/IP, yet, they have captured all the value, while TCP/IP has not.
+Google, Facebook, and Amazon can’t exist without TCP/IP, but they have captured all the value, while TCP/IP has not.

 Ethereum’s blockchain allows for the creation of a decentralized supercomputer.
 This supercomputer is the first one of its kind.

-Ether’s dollar value is subject to the supply-and-demand mechanics found in any marketplace.
-If investors find the Ethereum blockchain valuable — and developers are building decentralized applications — then demand for ether might rise and its price could rise.
-The opposite could also happen.
+Ether’s dollar value is subject to supply-and-demand — if investors find the Ethereum blockchain valuable, and developers are building valuable decentralized applications on top of the platform that require the use of ether, then demand might rise and the price of ether could rise.
+The opposite can also happen.

 What are initial coin offerings?

 We’ve now discussed Bitcoin and Ethereum.
 Both blockchains use a “token” that provides utility.
 Bitcoin uses bitcoin, while Ethereum uses ether.